ubilab-escape/safe/README.md

 ## Protocol to control leds and piezo via mqtt

-standart JSON message on topic 5/safe/control with data = "x:y". x is color and y is the mode
+standart JSON message on topic 5/safe/control with data = "x:y". x is color and y is the mode.

-colors (x):
+Colors (x):
 * LED_COLOR_WHITE 0
 * LED_COLOR_RED 1
 * LED_COLOR_GREEN 2